Tuesday, December 25, 2012

 Title:

 Pretty fitting.
-Miami plays a major role in building up "blues" atmosphere.
+Miami plays a major role in building up a "blues" atmosphere.

 Cover:

-Nice, colorful illustration of Miami.
+Nice, colourful illustration of Miami.
 Author not credited.

 Cool lines: